Our2020View/Our2020View.github.io/doorcontacts.md

 <img src="/assets/webdoorcontacts8.jpg"/>

-After this photo, I lightly sanded the plates to ensure good continuity with the new spring loaded contacts on the door.
+After the photo above, I lightly sanded the plates to ensure good continuity with the new spring loaded contacts on the door.
 As far as the protection mod goes, it looks like the seal is a good one, as you can see the door ridge imprint on the weather stripping:

 <img src="/assets/webdoorcontacts6.jpg"/>